 Eat Amazing Food

 Italy is full of amazing food, and Ravenna is no exception.
 We had some of the best food of our 16-day trip here, including a “Dante Alighieri” pizza at the Osteria Passatelli.
-They have an English menu, but before you tell me that this means unequivocally that this means it’s a tourist trip, read on.
+They have an English menu, but before you tell me that this means unequivocally it’s a tourist trip, read on.
 First, it was full of locals.
 We were the only English speakers there from what I could tell.
 Second, the Dante Alighieri pizza had: fresh buffalo mozzarella, roasted cherry tomatoes, Parma ham, basil pesto, burrata, honey, toasted almonds, and a drizzle of olive oil.
 Yeah.

 Other notable menu items included a local cheese plate, and a local pasta called passatelli made of bread crumbs, eggs, and cheese.
 It is incredibly good and had a really interesting texture.
 Even if you have been to Italy you may not have experienced passatelli because it is fairly specific to the Emilia-Romagna region.
 I gorged myself and waddled back to the hotel.
 Totally worth it!
 (I dream of the Dante pizza!)